nhammond129/qelp/README.md

 # Dumpster fire 0.0.2

-This is an old game project that's on hiatus since I wasn't sure which direciton to take it in.\
+This is an old game project that's on (indefinite? 👀) hiatus since I wasn't sure which direciton to take it in.\
 It's roughly just messy entt/box2d/sfml/imgui boilerplate at this point.

 Last I left off was somewhere in networking code, which really illuminated the need for a proper design pass.
 This ... never happened, lol.